 To the Residents and Visitors of Southwest Florida,

-Responding to and recovering from a disaster is truly a whole community effort.
-At Lee County Public Safety we ask that you and your family do your part by creating a “Culture of Preparedness” at home, and share this information with your friends and neighbors.
-By planning ahead, you can be sure that your stress level will be lower, outcomes better and that you will recover more quickly.
+Response and recovery involves the entire community and is everyone’s responsibility.
+At Lee County Public Safety, we ask that you and your family do your part by creating a “Culture of Preparedness” at home.
+Share this information with your friends and neighbors.
+By planning ahead, you can be sure that your stress level will be lower, outcomes better, and that you will recover more quickly.

 Lee County Emergency Management